Oh Dear, Mike Pence Is Running For President

-Category: World Politics Hits: 11As the Associated Press finds an excuse to horserace 2024, already.
+Category: World Politics Hits: 19As the Associated Press finds an excuse to horserace 2024, already.
 The last time we heard from walking termite buffet former VP Mike Pence he was ululating at the moon, er, narrating the Junkie Limbaugh documentary.
 Imagine our shock to learn that Mr. Somnambulant has ambitions to sniff inherit the throne!
 WASHINGTON (AP) — When former President Donald Trump was asked to list those he considers the future leaders of the Republican Party, he quickly rattled off a list of names, including Florida Gov. Ron DeSantis and Sens.
 Josh Hawley and Ted Cruz.
 Conspicuously absent from the list: Mike Pence.
 The former vice president is steadily reentering public life as he eyes a potential run for the White House in 2024.
 He’s joining conservative organizations, writing op-eds, delivering speeches and launching an advocacy group that will focus on promoting the Trump administration’s accomplishments.

 Read more https://crooksandliars.com/2021/03/oh-dear-mike-pence-running-president